-The holidays are upon us, and for many families that can mean fun, relaxation, time with beloved family and friends, but also stress, anxiety, pressure, disappointment, and irritable and exhausted kids!
+The Winter holiday break is upon us, and for many families that can mean fun, relaxation, time with beloved family and friends, but also stress, anxiety, pressure, disappointment, and irritable and exhausted kids!

 It is possible to avoid some pitfalls and make this season truly satisfying for your family with some planning and awareness.
 Let’s try to focus on and implement some helpful and proven strategies this year: